Timothy Snyder: Bloodlands

 In 2010, Snyder published the book Bloodlands: Europe Between Hitler and Stalin.
 It was a best seller and has been translated into thirty languages.
 In an interview with Slovene historian Luka Lisjak Gabrijelčič in 2016, Snyder described the book as an attempt to overcome the limitations of national history in explaining the political crimes perpetrated in Eastern Europe during the 1930s and 1940s:

 The point of Bloodlands was that we hadn't noticed a major event in European history: the fact 13 million civilians were murdered for political reasons in a rather confined space over a short period of time.
 The question of the book was: 'How this could have happened?'
 We have some history of Soviet terror, of the Holocaust, of the Ukrainian famine, of the German reprisals against the civilians.
 But all of these crimes happened in the same places in a short time span, so why not treat them as a single event and see if they can be unified under a meaningful narrative.

 Bloodlands received reviews ranging from highly critical to "rapturous".
 In assessing these reviews, Jacques Sémelin described it as one of the books that "change the way we look at a period in history".
 Sémelin noted that some historians have criticized the chronological construction of events, the arbitrary geographical delimitation, Snyder's numbers on victims and violence, and a lack of focus on interactions between different actors.

 Omer Bartov wrote that "the book presents no new evidence and makes no new arguments".
-In a highly critical review, Richard Evans wrote that, because of its lack of causal argument, "Snyder's book is of no use"; Evans also wrote that Snyder "hasn't really mastered the voluminous literature on Hitler's Germany", which "leads him into error in a number of places" about the politics of Nazi Germany, including "equating Nazi genocide with the mass murders carried out in the Soviet Union under Stalin", which Evans considers "highly troubling".
+In a highly critical review, Richard Evans wrote that, because of its lack of causal argument, "Snyder's book is of no use"; Evans also wrote that Snyder "hasn't really mastered the voluminous literature on Hitler's Germany", which "leads him into error in a number of places" about the politics of Nazi Germany.

 By contrast, Wendy Lower wrote that it was a "masterful synthesis"; John Connelly called it "morally informed scholarship of the highest calibre"; and Christopher Browning described it as "stunning".
 The journal Contemporary European History published a special forum on the book in 2012, featuring reviews by Mark Mazower, Dan Diner, Thomas Kühne, and Jörg Baberowski, with an introduction and response by Snyder.

 Later works

 Snyder's 2012 book, Thinking the Twentieth Century, was co-authored with Tony Judt, while Judt was in the late stages of ALS disease.
 The book is based primarily on material by Judt, as edited by Snyder.
 It presents Judt's view on the history of the twentieth century.

 Snyder published Black Earth: The Holocaust as History and Warning in 2015.
-The book, offering a "radically new explanation" of the Holocaust, and it received mixed reviews.
+The book offered a "radically new explanation" of the Holocaust and received mixed reviews.